ShriHemaPriya-Ganesan/Restaurant_MCP_Voice_Assistant/README.md

 # 🧠 How It Works

-> Voice Interface – Customers use a built-in voice assistant to order food, ask about ingredients, or make changes.

-> AI Integration (OpenAI) – GPT models interpret natural speech and decide which backend "tool" (function) to call — such as creating, modifying, or canceling orders.

-> Model Context Protocol (MCP) – Bridges the AI and backend logic, enabling the model to run real functions like orders_create or orders_cancel.

-> WebSocket Updates – Kitchen dashboards receive instant order changes without refreshing.

-> React Frontend – Provides a clean, simple UI for Voice Assistant, Kitchen Display, and Admin panels.

 <img width="1636" height="966" alt="image" src="https://github.com/user-attachments/assets/a90bf5df-4f42-4daa-adf6-913a9e5356ae" />

 # 🧩 Technologies Used
 | Technology                | Purpose                                                             |